About Dr Jessica Kenworthy

 My family and interests

 Outside of work, I am a dedicated cat mum alongside my partner Matt, to a notoriously cheeky Bengal cat called Jasper and a Central Bearded Dragon called Nemo.
-My family also has two Red and White Irish Setters called Marley and Milly who I adore and see at least once a week.
+My family also has a Red and White Irish Setter called Milly who I adore and see at least once a week.
 When I’m not caring for animals at the clinic, I like to spend most of my time with family and friends.
 My other interests include singing and playing guitar, water skiing, snowboarding, travelling and food!